Frequently Asked Questions

 }

-Once the data loader is set up and available in the context, the resolver can be updated to use that loader.
-The loader is only triggered once, for the list of musicians fetched, so the number of SQL queries has been reduced to only two.
+Once the data loader is set up and available in the context, the resolver should be updated to use that loader.
+The loader is only triggered once, for the list of musicians fetched, so the number of DB / API calls will be reduced to two.

 const resolvers = {